Ejection (sports): Association football

-In association football, a player is ordered from the field of play by the referee showing them a red card if they commit a dismissible offence or the player has committed a second cautionable (yellow card) offence having already received a yellow card in the same game.
+In association football, a player is dismissed from the field of play by the referee showing them a red card if they commit a dismissible offence or the player has committed a cautionable (yellow card) offence having already received a yellow card in the same game.
 The act of ejection is referred to in the sport as "sending off".

-A difference between being ordered off in association football and the above-mentioned sports is that in association football, a player may not be replaced, forcing their team to play a team member down for the remainder of the match.
-Additionally, an ordering off in any professional league results in an automatic suspension of at least one match.
+A difference between being sent off in association football and the above-mentioned sports is that in association football a player may not be replaced, forcing their team to play a member down for the remainder of the match.
+Additionally, a dismissal in any professional league results in an automatic suspension of at least one match.

 It is also possible for the manager or other team official to be "ordered off" (often referred to as being "sent to the stands"), which requires them to leave their technical area and sit in the stands away from the touch line.
 This usually requires another member of the coaching staff to make decisions for the team, such as substitutes and formation.
 Also, depending upon the rules of the association presiding over the game, the manager or team official may not be allowed on the bench or to communicate with assistants for at least their team's next game.

-If the same team has 5 players "ordered off", the match is declared "abandoned", meaning it is unable to continue and immediately ended.
-The officials then file a game report with the appropriate league or association.
-The league or association then decides if a forfeit will be assessed and what will be the final score of record.
+As the Laws of the Game state that a team cannot play with fewer than seven players, the dismissal of five or more players from one team will result in the match being abandoned.
+The officials will then file a game report with the appropriate league or association, which then decides the final score of record.

 According to the Guinness Book of World Records, the most red cards administered in one game is 20, for a match between Paraguayan teams Sportivo Ameliano and General Caballero in 1993.
 A protest over two red cards broke down into a generalized brawl that lasted over ten minutes, forcing the referee to abandon the match after the additional dismissals.